lukso-network/example-miniapp-plain/README.md

 # example-miniapp-vite-react-template

 A template project demonstrating how to build mini-apps on [LUKSO](https://lukso.network), interacting with Universal Profiles on Universal Everything, built with [Vite.js](https://vite.dev).
+For this project is foundamental to install the [up-provider package](https://github.com/lukso-network/tools-up-provider)

 # Introduction

-Welcome to the Hangman Game with blockchain integration!
+Welcome to the Hangman game with blockchain integration!
 This single-player game combines the fun of Hangman with the power of LUKSO technology, offering an innovative experience where your achievements are recorded on the blockchain.

-The application use the Universal Profile ecosystem to authenticate users and interact with smart contracts.
+The application use the Universal Profile system to authenticate users and interact with smart contracts.
 This ensures a secure and seamless experience.

 # Features

-Login: Login on [Universal_Everithing](https://universaleverything.io) with your UP and use [TheGrid] to interact with the miniapp.
+Login: Login on [Universal Everithing](https://universaleverything.io) with your UP and use [TheGrid] to interact with the miniapp.

 Interactive Gameplay: Play the classic Hangman game with an engaging user interface.